packapun/golang-play/README.md

 - Add basic paranthesis code
 - Add problems from Python Lab
 - Fix github author issue
+- Use Claude for any interview prep needed

 Great question!
 Here's how to use Claude strategically to maximize your interview preparation: